-ITC network prices typically apply to customers with an electrical demand in excess of 2.0 MVA or where a customer's circumstances indicate that the average shared network charge would be meaningless or distorted.
-This may occur when there is significant variation across customers in the HV tariff class in respect to:
+Individual Tariff Calculation (ITC) network prices typically apply to customers with an electrical demand in excess of 2.0 MVA or where a customer's circumstances indicate that the average shared network charge would be meaningless or distorted.
+Individually calculated customer network charges are determined by modelling the connection point requirements as requested by the customer or their agents.